iesahin/xvc/book/src/ref/xvc-pipeline-step-new.md

 $ xvc pipeline step new --step-name never --command "echo never" --when never
 ```

+You can update when the step will run with [`xvc pipeline step update`](/ref/xvc-pipeline-step-update.md).

 You can get the list of steps in the pipeline with `export` or `dag`.